veloren/veloren/CODE_OF_CONDUCT.md

    first offence, and they offer the offended party a genuine apology.
 4. If a moderator bans someone, and you think it was unjustified, please take it up with that moderator, or with a different moderator, **in private**.
-   Complaints about bans are not allowd on our public channels.
+   Complaints about bans are not allowed on our public channels.
 5. Moderators, organization members, and anyone closely involved with the Veloren project are held to a higher standard than other community members.
    If a moderator creates an inappropriate situation, they should expect less